yin/actor-scraper/README.md

 ## Usage

-There are two ways how to use this act:
+There are two ways to use this actor:

-* pass crawler configuration as input of this act.
-Int his case the input looks like:
+* pass crawler configuration as input of this actor.
+In this case the input looks like:

   ```json
   {